PierreBarrat/TreeKnit.jl/docs/src/opttrees.md

 # [The `opttrees` function](@id opttrees)

-The core of the heuristic *RecombTools* is based on happens in the `opttrees` function, found in the `SplitGraph` submodule.
+The core of the heuristic *TreeKnit* is based on happens in the `opttrees` function, found in the `SplitGraph` submodule.
   Given two trees, `opttrees` attempts to reconcile them by pruning certain clades.
   A quick description of different steps in this function is given here, with the two simple trees below as an example case:
 ```@example opttrees
-using RecombTools# hide
+using TreeKnit# hide
 nwk1 = "(((A1:1,A2:2):2,(B1:2,(B2:1,B3:1):1):2):2,(C1:1,C2:2):4)";
 nwk2 = "((A1:1,A2:2):2,((B1:2,(B2:1,B3:1):1):1,(C1:1,C2:2):1):1)";
 t1 = node2tree(parse_newick(nwk1))